 A digital badge is a simple way for you to share you credential online.
 You can attach your badge to a website, email signature, or social network, and with one simple click, employers and other interested parties can easily view and verify your credential and the skills and experience required to earn it.Why Do You Need a Digital Badge?

-Digital badges keep you up-to-speed in a web-based world.
+Digital badges keep your credentials up-to-date in a web-based world.
 With digital badges, you never have to make an employer wait while you find your member number, call a phone number, or fill out mandatory fields in an online form; you simply provide them a one-click verification of your certification and skills.

-When someone clicks the link corresponding to your (ISC)² digital badge, an overview page is presented on the Acclaim site, and will look like this:
+When someone clicks the link corresponding to your (ISC)² digital badge, an overview page is presented on the Credly site, and will look like this:

 How does my credential get displayed as an Open Badge

-(ISC)² has partnered with Acclaim, a badging platform backed by Pearson, to translate the learning outcomes you’ve demonstrated into a digital badge.
-The technology Acclaim uses is based on the Open Badge standards defined by Mozilla and enable you to manage, share and verify your credential digitally.
+(ISC)² has partnered with Credly, a badging platform backed by Pearson VUE, to translate the certification status you’ve earned into a digital badge.
+The technology Credly uses is based on the Open Badge standards defined by Mozilla and enable you to manage, share and verify your credential digitally.

-Acclaim is a product of Pearson, the world’s leading learning company.
-Acclaim works with credible organizations to provide digital credentials to individuals.
-Acclaim is an enterprise-class badging platform that enables organizations to issue professional credentials digitally.
-Based on the Open Badges standard developed by Mozilla, these digital badges represent your credentials in a verified and secure manner.
-Acclaim allows its users to:
+Credly is a product of Pearson VUE.
+Credly works with credible organizations to provide digital credentials to individuals.
+Credly is an enterprise-class badging platform that enables organizations to issue professional credentials digitally.
+Credly allows its users to: